Rules of the DiscoverEU contest

 17. Data Protection

-Data requested will only be used for the purpose of selecting the selected applicants and enabling to book the travel tickets.
+Data requested will only be used for the purpose of selecting the selected applicants and enabling to book the travel passes.

-Any personal data will be processed by the European Commission under the Regulation (EC) No 45/2001 and according to the ‘notifications of the processing operations’ to the Data Protection Officer (DPO) of the European Commission (publicly accessible in the DPO register).
+Any personal data will be processed by the European Commission under the Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 (repealing Regulation (EC) No 45/2001) and according to the ‘notifications of the processing operations’ to the Data Protection Officer (DPO) of the European Commission (publicly accessible in the DPO register).
 Such data will be processed by the "data controller" of the European Commission for the purposes of the contest, implementation and follow-up or protecting the financial interests of the EU.

 The Privacy Statement for the DiscoverEU initiative explains to applicants the way in which the initiative uses the personal data and the way in which the privacy of this data is being protected.
 The Privacy Statement for the DiscoverEU initiative can be found at the following link: https://europa.eu/youth/privacy_en